 As a member of the community, it is inevitable that you will need to deal with your council in your private capacity.
 Where this occurs, you should deal with the council in the same way as other members of the public.
-You should not expect or seek any preferential treatment.
+You should not expect or seek any preferential treatment because you are an employee of the council.